Undergraduate

 That’s it!
 Once you’ve completed all the required steps, the admissions team will take some time to review your file and render a decision.

-You’ll use USF's Admissions Portal to complete most remaining application tasks.
-From here, you can see any missing items, upload documents, complete requested forms, check your application status and more.
-Access the portal any time by logging in with your NetID and password.
+Once you apply, you’ll use USF's Applicant Portal to complete most remaining application tasks.
+In your Application Portal, you can see any missing items, upload documents, complete requested forms, check your application status and more.

 Most international students come to USF on F-1 or J-1 student visas.
 To apply for these, you need eligibility documents (I-20s for F-1 visas or DS-2019s for J-1 visas) from USF.
 Learn more about each visa type and the process for obtaining it.

-When you apply to USF, the Office of Admissions uses information on your application to determine whether you are an in-state Florida resident or out-of-state resident Florida resident.
+When you apply to USF, the Office of Admissions uses information on your application to determine whether you are an in-state or out-of-state resident.
 This classification is important because it sets your tuition rates.

 If admitted, your admission is contingent upon submitting final high school transcripts and any college transcripts showing dual enrollment coursework you’ve completed.
-Learn more about how to submit your final transcripts.
+Learn how to submit your final transcripts.